 A few tips for getting the most out of your solar panels . . . on both our boats, we’ve lived almost entirely on the electricity generated by our solar panels.
-The photo above was our previous boat, a Tayana 37, with a total of 453 watts of solar.
-We now have 345 watts in one large panel on Barefoot Gal – the new panels and regulators are much more efficient and the use of LEDs and a more efficient watermaker and refrigerator have significant decreased our demand for power.
+Our previous boat, a Tayana 37, had a total of 453 watts of solar.
+We now have 345 watts in one large panel on Barefoot Gal – the new panels and regulators are much more efficient and the use of LEDs and a more efficient watermaker and refrigerator have significantly decreased our demand for power.

 Still, we try to get every possible amp-hour out of the panels.
 And while some of these items we’ve been doing for a long time, we keep refining things and just recently added one more trick.

 - If it hasn’t rained in a while, take a damp rag and wipe the panels off.
 You’ll be surprised at how dusty they get!

 - If your panels tilt, readjust them a few times a day to get the best sun angle and fewest shadows.

 - We have lines tied to the two edges of the panel to keep it at the angle we’ve adjusted it to.
 That is, when we adjust the panel we also adjust how the lines are tied.

 - If you’re going to be away for the day, adjust the panels level with the horizon as the best compromise.